"Le cœur de la culture Lobi | The heart of Lobi culture"

 Language:

-Gaoua is a city in southwestern Burkina Faso.
-The most commonly spoken language in Gaoua is Birifor, a language of the Gur branch of the Niger-Congo language family.
-French, the official language of Burkina Faso, is also spoken, particularly in educational and governmental contexts.
-Other languages spoken in the region include Dagara and Dioula.
+In Gaoua, a city in southwestern Burkina Faso, the most commonly spoken languages are Birifor and Dagara.
+These languages belong to the larger Niger-Congo language family.
+French, the official language of Burkina Faso, is also used, particularly in government and educational settings.